facebookresearch/fairseq/examples/quant_noise/README.md

 #### Integration with your own code

-Looking to quantize your own models with Quant-Noise + iPQ?
+Looking to quantize your own models with Quant-Noise + Scalar Quantization?
 - Use the function `quantize_model_` implemented [here](https://github.com/pytorch/fairseq/tree/master/fairseq/modules/quantization/scalar/utils) to (1) replace all your modules by their quantized counterparts and (2) add hooks to those modules to quantize the activations.
-- Then, perform your training as usual!
+- Then, perform your training as usual.
 Note that in `eval()` mode, the network is always fully quantized (weights and activations) by default (`p=1`).